uff20xd/neovim-setup/README.md

-# no-man-neovim
+# My Neovim Setup
 A neovim Setup without a Plugin Manager.
-(Made as a template for Plugless.nvim)
+All in one baby.